menus12/DAwR-2023-final-project/README.md

 - Calculate the average scores of competitors
   --> for each competitor, calculate the average score across competitions they have participated in
   --> group the data by competitors and then calculate the mean of the marks for each group
-- Asses the impact of repeated participation
+- Assess the impact of repeated participation
 - Examine the influence of compatriot experts
   --> analyze whether the presence of a compatriot expert has a significant impact on the competitor's average scores.
   --> group competitors by the presence or absence of compatriot experts and compare their average scores